Starting a coffee shop business is never easy. But, it is manageable if you have a good idea and a clear plan.

-Next, you need to decide on your menu.
+The next step in opening a coffee shop is deciding on your menu.
 You should already have a good idea about the type of food and drink you will serve from the work you did in earlier sections.

-When creating your menu, be aware that a small offering is easier to manage than a large one.
+When creating your coffee shop menu, be aware that a small offering is easier to manage than a large one.
 If you plan to run the coffee shop on your own or with minimal help, keeping your menu options to a minimum will simplify operations.

 That doesn’t mean you can’t experiment or do things to stand out.
 Consider having a base menu full of coffee shop essentials, plus a small selection of signature extras that you know will bring attention.

 Also, pay attention to the ingredients and the time it takes to prepare each item.
 It’s easy to offer a full suite of espresso-based drinks as these are little more than slight variations on coffee shots and steamed milk.